bradleypallen/logistic-regression-sgd-mapreduce/README.md

 ## From a UNIX shell
 For small data sets, the scripts can be run from the command line.

-### Convert data in SVM<sup><i>Light</i></sup> format into labeled instances
+### Converting data in SVM<sup><i>Light</i></sup> format into labeled instances
 Convert a file with data in SVM<sup><i>Light</i></sup> [[8]] format into a file containing instances.
 Awk, sort and cut are used here to randomly shuffle the data set, which is required to correctly train the model.

     $  cat train.data.svmlight | ./parse_svmlight_examples.py | awk 'BEGIN{srand();} {printf "%06d %s\n", rand()*1000000, $0;}' | sort -n | cut -c8- > train.data
     $  cat test.data.svmlight | ./parse_svmlight_examples.py | awk 'BEGIN{srand();} {printf "%06d %s\n", rand()*1000000, $0;}' | sort -n | cut -c8- > test.data

-### Train a model
+### Training a model
 Generate a model by running a single pass of the learning algorithm over a training set of labeled instances.
-Three hyperparameters can be optionally set as environment variables.
+Three hyperparameters can be optionally set using environment variables.

     $ export MU=0.002   # the regularization parameter